 If I am rejected for CEBA, can I apply until I am accepted?

-What is CFIB advocating for on CEBA?
+How is CFIB advocating for small business on CEBA?

 What we’re pushing for: